AutomatedArchitecture/sirenofshame-uwp/readme.md

     4. Right click Deploy
     5. Should see "Deploy succeeded"

+2. Run `gulp pideploy` from Siren.Uwp.Web (optionally from the Task Runner Explorer window) to ensure SirenOfShame.Uwp.Server contains latest

+3. Open port 80 on the Raspberry Pi by running `netsh advfirewall firewall add rule name="Open Port 80" dir=in action=allow protocol=TCP localport=80` from
+"Run Command" in the Windows Device Portal

-2. Deploy SirenOfShame.Uwp.Background to Raspberry Pi
+4. Deploy SirenOfShame.Uwp.Background to Raspberry Pi

    1. Set SirenOfShame.Uwp.Background as startup
    2. Solution Platform -> ARM